LarsMichelsen/pmatic/doc/install.rst

 The installation has been finished.
 You can now execute your own python and pmatic scripts on your CCU.
-For some examples you can change to ``/etc/config/addons/pmatic/examples`` and have a look at the source or just try them.
+For some examples you can change to ``/etc/config/addons/pmatic/scripts/examples`` and have a look at the source or just try them.

+Your own scripts should be placed in the directory ``/etc/config/addons/pmatic/scripts`` or any directory below.
+This makes the scripts accessible through command line and through the pmatic manager.

 As I only have a CCU2, not a CCU, I don't know whether or not pmatic is working on the CCU too.
 But I hope so.
 Please let me know if it is working